AlviChanti/JavaScript-Examples/README.md

 ﻿# JavaScript-Examples
- The Shortest possible todo list in JavaScript
+ The shortest possible todo list in JavaScript